 Markham, IL 60428

-How To Get Probation Information in Cook County IL
+How To Acquire Probation Information in Cook County IL

-The Cook County Adult Probation Department works with the judiciary and community to preserve the safety of communities in Cook County.13
+The Cook County Adult Probation Department works with the judiciary and community to preserve the safety of communities in Cook County.

 Citizens who are looking to obtain probation information on someone will need to call the Clerk of the Circuit Court of Cook County who will allow the access of information that is considered public record.

-Information such as the history of the individual, physical descriptors and the court’s subsequent actions on the offender under probation are all never divulged.14 It should be stated that the agency is unable to release any department information pursuant to the Probation and Probation Officers Act—ILCS 110/12 (4).15
+Information such as the history of the individual, physical descriptors and the court’s subsequent actions on the offender under probation are all never divulged.
+It should be stated that the agency is unable to release any department information pursuant to the Probation & Probation Officers Act—ILCS 110/12 (4).16

 Office of the Chief Probation Officer